Tuesday, October 29, 2024

 4 april Olimpos and the eternal fires of mount chimaera.

 Today we wouldn't be driving so much.
 We went to the closeby ancient city of Olimpos.
 One of the biggest cities in ancient Lycia on through their Roman protectorate time.
 Currently it is a well known tourist site.
 It's amphitheatre scored lowest on our trip.
 Hardly accessible, no good shows and the plants growing through the rocks would poke in your back too much.
-I'm not even showing you a picture of this one (forgot to take one, heeft iemand nog een foto van dit amphitheater?).
+I'm not even showing you a picture of this one (forgot to take one).
 The excavation and development of this tourist site was still ongoing as we were walking there, so maybe we will see the amphitheatre in more glory another time.

 the watchtower here had a commanding view of the bay.
 Any potential threat could be seen from far away.